 Another important habit is to build trust and relationship with your donor.
 When asking for donation amount, you can tell what specific amount will help you achieve.
 If you can include a brief but heartfelt story of the impact you will create with the donated money, it will go on to impress the donor and boost your trustworthiness remarkably.
 Further ahead in future also keep cultivating your audience by regular feeds of your success stories.
 People donate because they’re compelled to be part of something bigger, something that will help them make the world a better place.
 Always convey to your audience that they can ‘help change lives’.
 The power of empathy and need to help others is one major reason people are always ready to donate.

-Remember, an email is not your organisation’s annual report.
+Remember, an email is not your organization’s annual report.
 It is not a letter or request or a short essay of your plans.
 The only purpose that your email serves is to motivate your community and prompt giving.
 You don’t have to share your stories in detail but more importantly provide a format that will lead your audience to click just a button to land on your website.
 So forget about formatting your email in the formal and boring style.
 Keep it fresh and innovative.
 You need to entice your audience and not bore them.

 Test and Learn